PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 sequentially with `3 passed in 3.68s`.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed two-Concat tail checkpoint moves `_optimize_sinet_concat_resize_affine_tail_concat_transpose_chains` to `passes/sinet_tail_concat_layout.py`.
+It reuses the exact adapter and Resize-affine branch resolvers from the preceding owner.
+The first stage combines an independent branch and one Resize/MUL/ADD branch with a same-width residual, then applies MUL/ADD/PReLU.
+A second channel Concat combines that result with an independent skip adapter before the final MUL/ADD/PReLU and post adapter.

+The first residual source supplies the authoritative NHWC contract for the first stage, while the first graph-ordered post output supplies the merged second-stage contract.
+Both original NCHW axis-1 Concats and target NHWC axis-3 Concats are derived from the concrete branch shapes and dynamic signatures.
+The rewrite removes four input adapters and every equivalent post adapter, reconnects the canonical sources, changes both axes to 3, and makes the final PReLU produce the canonical post tensor directly.

+Post aliases retain every repeated downstream slot.
+Later consumers of the former final NCHW PReLU output receive one inverse adapter inserted before their first use.
+Eight constants are grouped across three orientation domains: two Resize-branch constants, three first-stage MUL/ADD/PReLU constants, and three final-stage constants.
+Each must be a finite same-dtype broadcast before and after explicit NHWC rotation; unrelated consumers receive deterministic clones.
+Typed permutations, exact Resize provenance, producer uniqueness, consumer multiplicity, dependency order, public boundaries, fused activation, FLOAT16/FLOAT32/FLOAT64 dtype, quantization, layout, rank-four shape, and signature are validated before mutation.

+The complete plan is re-resolved before apply, followed by clone-name, mutation/removal-index, alias-slot, metadata-target, and legacy-adapter preflight.
+One differential graph index, graph-ordered candidates, a 32-rewrite ceiling, success-only pruning, and LayoutState synchronization replace the full-map fixed-point loop.
+The sole production call retains its ordered recovery position and now supplies Session LayoutState.

+Focused two-Concat coverage passed with `52 passed in 0.50s`; combined with the preceding indexed SiNet suites it passed with `566 passed in 1.42s`.
+Coverage includes twenty-four numerical-equivalence combinations across all three floating dtypes, scalar/raw constants, both operand/Concat orders, and both Resize families; non-40 spatial shapes and dynamic signatures;
+idempotence; post aliases; repeated alias and legacy slots; no-legacy operation; external constant cloning; candidate-only and capped execution;
+twenty-three transactional unsafe contracts; stale-plan revalidation;
+no-index preflight; differential-index validation; and LayoutState validation.

+The old and indexed owners both match zero candidates in the current real SiNet ordered pipeline; this dormant-path fact was measured before extraction.
+The sequential real integration nevertheless remained byte-identical: the 449,824-byte float32 artifact has SHA-256 `40520abec7b36dae10dca3cd5271bf5169d096eea52f726f2023238694afa9bb`, and the 253,452-byte float16 artifact has SHA-256
+`180717a7e13963f4c1ab56dcb82288562ecf718e4a3a36738bbabc7fa9c0082c`.
+The byte identity preserves the recorded sequential `-cotof` evidence:
+`max_abs=2.57205e-09`, `rmse=9.15391e-11`, `cosine=1`, and `pass=True`.
+The full architecture suite passed with `189 passed in 48.07s`, and TensorFlow-import-blocked direct, default, and `-cotof` conversion passed sequentially with `3 passed in 3.67s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.